klaviyo/django-orm-profiler/README.md

  - Wherever you do your Django initalizations or settings overrides just add `from django_orm_profiler import profiler`

 ### node.js Profiler Client
+ - Clone this repo locally and navigate to it.
  - Install our node dependencies via `npm install` in the same directory as `package.json`

 ### Capture-Frame